-- SEC.
-2. Section 42999 of the Public Resources Code is amended to read: - amended to read: 42999. (a) Any additional funds appropriated by the - 17 Legislature from the Greenhouse Gas Reduction Fund, established 18 pursuant to Section 16428.8 of the Government Code, to the - department shall be used to administer a grant program to provide - 20 financial assistance to reduce greenhouse gas emissions by - 21 promoting in-state development of infrastructure to process - organics and other recyclable materials into new new, value-added - 23 products.
-The moneys shall be expended consistent with the - 24 requirements of Article 9.7 (commencing with Section 16428.8) - 25 of Chapter 2 of Part 2 of Division 4 of Title 2 of the Government
+SEC.
+2. Section 42999 of the Public Resources Code is amended to read:

+42999. (a) Any additional funds appropriated by the Legislature from the Greenhouse Gas Reduction Fund, established pursuant to Section 16428.8 of the Government Code, to the department shall be used to administer a grant program to provide financial assistance to reduce greenhouse gas emissions by promoting in-state development of infrastructure to process organics and other recyclable materials into new, value-added products.
+The moneys shall be expended consistent with the requirements of Article 9.7 (commencing with Section 16428.8) of Chapter 2 of Part 2 of Division 4 of Title 2 of the Government Code and Chapter 4.1 (commencing with Section 39710) of Part 2 of Division 26 of the Health and Safety Code.